andrewjfei/andrewjfei-website/README.md

 # Andrew J Fei

+---

+This is an updated version of my personal photography website.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+This website was built using Angular version 9.0.

+## Contents
+---
+* Getting Started

+## Getting Started
+---

 ## Development server